Clive Myrie

-Clive Myrie (born 25 August 1964) is a British journalist, newsreader and presenter who works for the BBC.
-Since August 2021 he has been the host of the long-running BBC quiz shows Mastermind and Celebrity Mastermind.
+Clive Augustus Myrie (born 25 August 1964) is a British journalist, newsreader and presenter for the BBC.
+He is one of the channel's chief news presenters and correspondents, as well as its election results presenter.
+Since August 2021, he has been the host of the long-running BBC quiz shows Mastermind and Celebrity Mastermind.

+In 2024, Myrie was named Chancellor of the University of the Arts London.

 Early life

-Myrie was born on 25 August 1964 in Bolton, Lancashire, England, to Jamaican immigrant parents, who came to the United Kingdom in the 1960s.
+Clive Augustus Myrie was born on 25 August 1964 in Farnworth, Bolton, Lancashire, England, to Jamaican immigrant parents, who came to the United Kingdom in the 1960s.
+He is one of seven children.
 His uncle Cecil was a munitions driver in the Royal Air Force during the war.
 His mother was a seamstress who worked for Mary Quant, while his father Norris was a factory worker who made car batteries and carpets.
-His parents are divorced, and his father returned to Jamaica following his retirement.
-Myrie was educated at Hayward Grammar School in his home town of Bolton, followed by Bolton Sixth Form College, where he completed his A-levels.
+His parents later divorced, and his father returned to Jamaica following his retirement.

+Myrie was educated at Hayward Grammar School in the Great Lever area of Bolton, followed by Bolton Sixth Form College, where he completed his A-levels.
 He graduated from the University of Sussex with a Bachelor of Laws degree in 1985.